Medellín v. Texas: Background

 Also in 2003, Mexico brought suit against the United States in the ICJ and claimed that the United States had failed to notify 51 defendants (all Mexican citizens having been accused in state courts of committing crimes in the US) of their Vienna Convention right to notify their consulate.
 Medellín was one of these.
 The following year, the ICJ ruled in Case Concerning Avena and Other Mexican Nationals (Mex. v.
 U. S.), 2004 I.C.J.
 12 (Judgment of March 31) (Avena) that the 51 Mexican nationals were entitled to review and reconsideration of their convictions and sentences.

 Medellín's appeal now found its way to the Fifth Circuit Court of Appeals.
 Medellín raised the ICJ's ruling in Avena before the Fifth Circuit, but the federal appellate court denied relief.

 On March 7, 2005, after the ICJ judgment in Avena, the United States withdrew from the Optional Protocol.

 Medellín appealed to the US Supreme Court, which granted a writ of certiorari.

 Before the Supreme Court could hear the case, however, President George W. Bush issued a Memorandum to the United States Attorney General.
 In the Memorandum, Bush asserted authority under the Constitution and the various laws of the United States to order states to review the convictions and sentences of foreign nationals who had not been advised of their Vienna Convention rights.
 Because of the Memorandum, Medellín filed a second case in state court for habeas corpus.
 The US Supreme Court then dismissed Medellín's first petition for certiorari in a per curiam decision, Medellín v.
 Dretke, 544 U.S. 660 (2005) (Medellín I).

 The Texas Court of Criminal Appeals dismissed Medellín's second appeal, and the US Supreme Court granted certiorari a second time.

 As Medellín's second appeal was under consideration in Texas, the U.S. Supreme Court decided Sanchez-Llamas v.
 Oregon.
 Although the decision did not involve the individuals named in the Avena judgment, the Court held the ICJ's ruling in Avena to have been in error.
 Absent a clear and express statement to the contrary in either the Vienna Convention or the Optional Protocol, the Court held in Sanchez-Llamas that the procedural rules of each nation govern the implementation of the treaty.
-Since Sanchez-Llamas' rights had been observed under both state and federal law as well as various rulings of the Supreme Court, the upheld his conviction.
+Since Sanchez-Llamas' rights had been observed under both state and federal law, the Supreme Court upheld his conviction.
 The ruling in Sanchez-Llamas did not control Medellín's case, however, since his claim was based on the rights accorded him as one of the individuals in the ICJ's judgment, rather than on the Vienna Convention.
 Since the ICJ had jurisdiction to render the decision in Avena at the time under the Optional Protocol, no one argued that Sanchez-Llamas alone foreclosed Medellín's claim.